Sara-Aithssayene/26W_CST8915_Lab8/README.md

 ### RabbitMQ persistence

 For RabbitMQ, I added a PersistentVolumeClaim and mounted it at: /var/lib/rabbitmq This is where RabbitMQ stores its queue data.
 With this change, messages are not lost when the pod restarts.
-I also kept the ConfigMap for plugins so that RabbitMQ configuration still works.
+I also kept the ConfigMap for plugins so that RabbitMQ configuration still works. ((I also updated the order-service to send persistent messages by setting durable: true).

 ### Proving MongoDB persistence